on-api/on-api/orders.md

   "operation": "SUSPEND",
   "subscriptionId" : "35738e19ab534dff9f9becb3a064a7d5",
   "spSubscriptionId": "d02925f0083b4f64993b365accfbb1ac",
-  "note": "This is the reason I suspend you"
+  "externalNote": "This is the reason I suspend you"
 }
 ```